patmauro/3DAudio/readme.txt

 Aside from the libraries I imported, this project is, for the most part, completely original - the code is mostly scratch, all four sound files are original audio I recorded, and the design I drafted and then implemented on my own as well; including the favicon.
 It's been exciting being able to work on a coding project like this again, and I hope to work on more like this soon.

 3/6/15 - Completed Project
-	3/7/15 - 	Updated to fix UI bugs, and better adapt to other browsers and operating systems.
+3/7/15 - Improvements and bugfixes
 		- Cleaned UI
 		- Switched all "px" to relevant "em"
 		- Project now displays stably on Chrome, Firefox, Safari and IE
 		- Switched Google Fonts call to javascript, fixing font issues
 		- Project now runs on Safari albeit with a limitation due to standards noncompliance
 		- Error message thrown for IE indicating standards noncompliance

 Patrick Mauro